+HISTORY

-HISTORY HIS-1 - History of World Civilizations I 3 units UC, CSU (C-ID HIST 150)
+HIS-1 - History of World Civilizations I

+Prerequisite: None.
+Advisory: REA-83 and qualification for ENG-1A.
 A survey of the historical development of global societies, major social, political and economic ideas and institutions from their origins until the 16th century.
 Principal areas to be covered are: African civilizations of the Nile and sub-Saharan areas, Mesopotamian civilizations, Greek and Roman civilizations, Medieval and Reformation Europe, the Indus River, China and Japan.
 54 hours lecture.

-HIS-2 - History of World Civilizations II 3 units UC, CSU (C-ID HIST 160)
+HIS-2 - History of World Civilizations II

-A survey of the evolution of modern world civilizations from the 16th century emergence of new global, political, economic, social and intellectual patterns, through the era of industrialization and imperialism, to the world wars of the 20th century and the present.
+Prerequisite: None.
+Advisory: REA-83 and qualification for ENG-1A.
+A survey of the evolution of modern world civilizations from the 16th century emergence of new global, political, economic, social and intellectual patterns, through the era of industrialization and imperialism, to the world wars of the 20 century and the present.
+Students may not receive credit for both HIS-2 and HIS-2H.
 54 hours lecture.

-HIS-2H - Honors History of World Civilizations II 3 units CSU
+HIS-2H - Honors History of World Civilizations II 3 units (CID HIST 160) UC, CSU

+Prerequisite: None.
+Advisory: REA-83 and qualification for ENG-1A.
 Limitation on enrollment: Enrollment in the Honors Program